pomodoren/awesome-open-transport/README.md

 ### 2. OpenStreetMap Ecosystem

 The OpenStreetMap ecosystem is a global collaboration where volunteers contribute to create free and open maps for various purposes.
-The main map, OpenStreetMap (OSM), serves as a digital atlas, while variations like Kartaview and OpenHumanitarianMap cater to specific needs such as humanitarian efforts.
-For transportation, there are specialized maps like OpenRailwayMaps and OpenSeaMap detailing railway and sea routes.
-Historical mapping, through OpenHistoryMap and OpenHistoricalMap, showcases the evolution of places over time.
 Tools like iD and JOSM enable map creation and editing, and Overpass Turbo aids in querying specific data.
 Mobile apps like OSMAnd, OrganicMaps, and JungleBus make these maps accessible on the go.
-The initiative HOT-OSM focuses on mapping disaster-affected areas for humanitarian aid.
 This collaborative effort makes OpenStreetMap an invaluable resource for transportation, offering detailed, up-to-date information that facilitates route planning, navigation, and community engagement while promoting accessibility and inclusivity.

 - Maps: